iag-geo/concord/README.md

 ## Concordances

 Below are the average concordances between 2 boundary types, weighted by residential address counts

+Concordance describes what % of residential addresses in the "from" boundary fit within a "to" boundary.

+_e.g.
+100% of postcode 2040 fits within the Inner West Council LGA.
+However, only ~40% of postcode 2042 fits within the City of Sydney LGA._

 | from                     | to                  | concordance |
 |:-------------------------|:--------------------|------------:|